iamruicarvalho/LDTS-Snake-Game/README.md

 > Score - Unlike the snake size, the score does not increase linearly.
 Instead, its growth depends on the fruit eaten by the snake: if the snake eats a spawn, the score increases by 1; if a banana was eaten, the score increases by 2; finally, if the snake eats a cherry, the current score is multiplied by a factor of 1.5 .

-> Fruit Chances - The fruits used in the game (spawn, banana and cherry) have different chances of appearing in the Arena: the chance of appearing a spawn is nearly 100%; however, a banana has 25% of chance to appear while a cherry has just 5%.
+> Fruit's Appearance Chances - The fruits used in the game (spawn, banana and cherry) have different chances of appearing in the Arena: the chance of appearing a spawn is nearly 100%; however, a banana has 25% of chance to appear while a cherry has just 5%.

-> Collision Detection - the snake detects that she can’t go out of the Arena she is in nor collide with herself.

 > Fruit – A single fruit (spawn,banana or cherry) appears in a random position on the Arena (except in the ones previously occupied by the snake's body and in the most recent position the last fruit has been randomly generated) and disappears when the snake eats it.
 > Another single fruit appears in a different random position immediately after the previous one has been eaten.

+> Collision Detection - The snake detects that she can’t go out of the Arena she is in nor collide with herself.

 # Screenshots:
 ## MainMenu: